US Senate announces stopgap measure to avert impending government shutdown

 Zelenskyy culminates Washington visit with a White House pledge of $128m

-But should the deal pass the full Senate, it will likely face significant hurdles in the House of Representatives, where far-right Republicans have vowed to shoot it down if it reaches the floor.
+But should the deal pass the full Senate, it will likely face significant hurdles in the House of Representatives, where far-right Republicans have promised to shoot it down if it reaches the floor.

-Seeming to anticipate criticism from the hardline flank of his party, Senate Minority leader Mitch McConnell defended the short-term solution in a speech on Tuesday.
+Seeming to anticipate criticism from the hardline flank of his party, Senate Minority Leader Mitch McConnell defended the short-term solution in a speech on Tuesday.

 “Delaying action on short-term government funding doesn’t advance the ball on any policy priorities,” the Republican senator said.